quitschibo/github-feed-chrome-extension/README.md

 ### Security considerations:
 This extension is just for testing.
 The place for storing your token is NOT SAFE (localStorage)!
 If you remove this extension from your browser, please DELETE YOUR TOKEN!
 Thanks.

+## Tips for setting up the dev environment
+* There is a .editorconfig for configuring the IDE of your choice.
+[Have a look here](http://editorconfig.org/)